DUI Lawyer in Frederick, MD

 DUI’s Can Result in Serious Consequences

+The severity of a DUI depends on many factors.
 Even first-time offenders could find themselves facing consequences that hold both a social and judicial impact.
 Subsequent charges for DUIs can carry even more significant effects.
 No person should be left to manage the consequences without our DUI lawyer’s assistance in Frederick, Maryland, as you may be facing:

 - Legal Fees

 - Jail Time

 Other consequences can be incredibly impactful to a person’s day-to-day life.
 As a result of a conviction, you could be facing costly expenses, the installation of an ignition interlock device, and even loss of license.